HaiboNi/haiboni.github.io/_posts/2023-09-01-Co-Investigator-NIH-R01.md

 ---

 {: .postsfont}
 **Sep.
 2023.** New NIH R01 with MPI (Eckhardt and Grandi) has been awarded.
-Haibo will contribute to the project as a Co-investigator.
+Haibo will contribute to the project as a Co-investigator (50% effort).
 Congrats to the team!    <!--more-->

 **Title**: Multiomic and Functional Analysis of PVC-Driven Idiopathic VF Predicts New Druggable Targets